 Are You On PAR?
 (Plant All Risks)

-A construction site can morph into a mine field at any given time.
-Bad weather, human error or just circumstances beyond one’s control can affect your contractors and your equipment on site.
-The equipment on your site is a vital component in ensuring your project is a success.
-It’s efficiency and working condition is critical to meeting deadlines and ensuring your client is happy and you maintain your reputation as a trustworthy company.
+A construction site can transform into a mine field at any given time.
+Inclement weather, human error or just circumstances beyond one’s control can affect your contractors and the equipment on site.
+The equipment on site is a vital component in ensuring the project is a success.
+Its efficiency and working condition is critical in meeting deadlines, ensuring your client is happy and maintaining your reputation as a trustworthy company.

 Still not sure or clear why you need a PAR insurance policy?

 We asked our senior underwriters at Consort Technical Underwriters to answer these frequently asked questions about Plant All Risk insurance:

 In many instances, construction sites hire in or use specialized equipment such as earth moving equipment, scrapers, rollers, compactors etc.